Covid-19 Emergency Heritage at Risk Response Fund

 The work funded will help heritage sites reopen to the public and thrive once again as quickly as possible – subject of course to Covid-19 restrictions.
 The business generated will help heritage specialists who, we know from our recent research, have been severely affected by the Covid-19 outbreak.

-This, the second fund launched by Historic England to help the heritage sector recover from the effects of the pandemic, is a £3 million temporary funding stream.
+This, the second fund launched by Historic England to help the heritage sector recover from the effects of the pandemic, started as a £3 million temporary funding stream and has since been expanded by around £11 million from the Culture Recovery Fund.
 The first fund launched is closed to applications now.

 Apply for funding